30 min - 1 hour

 - UI design workshops help take a high-level business process (such as an event storm) and turn it into something concrete that developers can begin working on.

-- This activity generates new ideas and builds shared understanding, particularly if the entire team participates.
+- This activity generates new ideas and builds a shared understanding, particularly if the entire team participates.

 - Jump-start development by creating just enough design for the team to begin working.